MattBixley/eri-support-docs/docs/File_Systems/File_Transfer.md

 Globus is available for those with large amounts of data, security concerns, or connection consistency issues.
-You can find more details on its use on our [Globus support page](../../Storage/Data_Transfer_Services/Data_Transfer_using_Globus_V5.md).
+You can find more details on its use on our [Globus support../Storage/Data_Transfer_Services/Data_Transfer_using_Globus_V5.md page](../../Storage/Data_Transfer_Services/Data_Transfer_using_Globus_V5.md).

 ## Rclone